Integrated Pest Management (IPM)

 Most growers know that the presence of a single pest does not always mean control is needed.
-Chemical controls should only be considered when insect populations or levels of disease have reached or exceeded a level that will cause economic damage if left untreated.
+Chemical controls should only be considered when insect populations or disease levels have reached or exceeded a level that will cause economic damage if left untreated.
 This is called the economic injury level, or action threshold.
 Commercial growers must weigh the costs of their pest management strategies against the potential economic impact of each pest.
-The economic threshold is a population level of the pest slightly below the economic injury threshold, that allows sufficient lead time to implement control.
-Economic thresholds have been determined for most of the major pests and diseases of soybean.
+The economic threshold is a population level of the pest slightly below the economic injury threshold that allows sufficient lead time to implement control.
+Economic thresholds have been determined for many of the major pests and diseases of soybean.

 Use prevention-based strategies

 With IPM, pest management occurs from pre-plant to post-harvest and is prevention-based.
-This includes selecting disease-resistant or insect tolerant varieties, using cultural methods, such as crop rotation; planting date; residue management, and good agronomic practices to encourage competitive crop growth.
+This includes selecting disease-resistant or insect tolerant varieties, using cultural methods such as crop rotation; planting date; residue management, and good agronomic practices to encourage competitive crop growth.
 These control methods can be very effective and cost-efficient and present little to no risk to people or the environment.

 Consider all available control options

 Once scouting and action thresholds indicate that pest control is required, and preventive methods are no longer effective or available, IPM programs then evaluate the available control method both for effectiveness and risk.
-Effective, less risky pest controls are chosen first, including highly targeted chemicals, or mechanical control, such as trapping or weeding.
+Effective, less risky pest controls are chosen first, including highly targeted chemicals, or mechanical control, such as trapping or rogueing.
 Broadcast spraying of non-specific pesticides is usually a last resort.
 Even when broadcast spraying is necessary, selection of products that are bee and beneficial pest friendly, and rotating modes of action to prevent resistance development in the pest, are best management practices.